jkeam/alien_language/README.md

 Building up the tests cases works the same as well.
 The work done for each letter are constant time operations that are all done n times, where n is the test case size (number of letters in the test case).

 To test each test case, which means checking all of the combinations for a given input pattern, I perform a recursive depth first search that results in a search that is at worst linear with respect to the number of edges that result from all the possible combinations for that pattern.
-Of course, as I said earlier, often I'm able to quit early when I find an invalid combination, allowing me to skip large number of combinations that derive from that base.
+Often I'm able to quit early when I find an invalid combination, allowing me to skip large number of combinations that derive from that base.

 ## Final Thoughts